 How is property divided in a Michigan divorce?

-How is child custody decided?
+How are custody and parenting time decided?